Knight denies Dean was warned before 'Mankad'

 England captain Heather Knight has denied India's claim that Charlie Dean was warned before her 'Mankad' run-out in their one-day game on Saturday.

-On Monday India bowler Deepti Sharma said Dean was "repeatedly" warned about leaving her crease early in her innings, prior to the run-out.
+On Monday India bowler Deepti Sharma said Dean was "repeatedly" warned during her innings about leaving her crease early, prior to the run-out.

-However, Knight said while the incident, which sealed a tense victory for India, was "legitimate" they "shouldn't feel the need to justify it by lying".
+Knight said that while the incident, which sealed a tense victory for India, was "legitimate" they "shouldn't feel the need to justify it by lying".

 She added: "No warnings were given."